Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 There is two projects in this sample, although you will only use one app registration.
 To register it, you can:

-- either follow the step [Choose the Azure AD tenant where you want to create your applications](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications) below
+- follow the steps below for manually register your apps
 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.